6 Steps to Create a Detailed Recruiting Budget (+Free Template)

 While candidate sourcing is managed by multiple agencies, job portals, and social channels, it is imperative you evaluate candidates on the right parameters.
-Technical assessment tools like HackerEarth Recruit helps to improve hiring by 6X and reduce hiring cost by 10X.
-Such software also reduces man-hours by auto-evaluating each profile and providing detailed candidate reports.
+Coding assessment tools like HackerEarth Assessments helps reduce hiring costs by 10X.

 While assessing candidates can be managed by technical interview software, an organization should evaluate the candidate in person before selection.
 However, candidates are often scattered across the globe and the cost associated with their travel becomes too high.
-This is where video interview software like EasyHire and Kira Talent come to the rescue.
-It would be good to budget for these as well.
+This is where video interview software like EasyHire and Kira Talent comes in.

 Tying in the ROI on the unexpected expense with the broader strategic HR and/or organizational plan helps get stronger buy-in for unexpected added costs